-The U.S., on the other hand, is punching above its weight: It has 47 percent of the world's stock market value, but makes up less than 24 percent of the world economy, according to calculations using the MSCI All Country World Index.
+The U.S., on the other hand, is punching above its weight: It takes up 47 percent of the world's stock market value, but makes up less than 24 percent of the world economy, according to calculations using the MSCI All Country World Index.

-The BRIC term was invented in 2001 by Jim O'Neill, the well-known former Goldman Sachs economist who retired last month He needed a shorthand way to refer to four big, developing countries that seemed poised to drive global growth.
+The BRIC term was invented in 2001 by Jim O'Neill, the well-known Goldman Sachs economist.
+He needed a shorthand way to refer to four big, developing countries that seemed poised to drive global growth.
 It was just BRIC back then, not BRICS, because O'Neill didn't include South Africa.

 The acronym caught on and was embraced by the countries.
 Brazil, Russia, India and China held a BRIC summit in 2009.
 Two years later, they invited South Africa to join.

 Investors caught on, too.
 From 2001 to 2007, the BRICS countries clocked better stock gains than the world's most industrialized countries.
-But the BRICS beat the developed countries only twice in the five years from 2008 through 2012, as measured by the MSCI BRIC index and the MSCI G7 index, which encompasses the seven most industrialized countries in the world.
+But the BRICS beat the developed countries only twice from 2008 to 2012, as measured by the MSCI BRIC index and the MSCI G7 index, which encompasses the seven most industrialized countries in the world.

 "Not all BRIC countries are created alike," says Anthony Chan, chief economist for Chase Private Client.
-For short-term prospects, he likes China best, with Brazil a distant second.
-He has concerns about South Africa.
+For short-term prospects, he likes China best, with Brazil a distant second, but he has concerns about South Africa.